kateharborne/SimSpin.jl/docs/src/index.md

 in a Terminal before the Julia REPL is started.
 This environment variable defaults to 1 if not set before the session has begun.

 !!! warning
     Do not multithread any SimSpin functions as a user.
-Each observation is already multithreaded and will run on as many cores as available.
+Each observation is already multithreaded and will run on as many threads as available.

 ## Data Import